National Member Meeting

 By reducing dependence on conventional energy sources and lowering carbon emissions, this initiative supports both operational resilience and the University’s broader commitment to environmental sustainability.

-In January 2025, the South African Weather Service was the target of a Russian ransomware cyber attack.
-The disruption limited access to critical weather services used by the agricultural, aviation, marine, and disaster management.
+In January 2025, a major national organisation was the target of a Russian ransomware cyber attack.
+The disruption limited access to critical services and affected industries that included agricultural, aviation, marine, and disaster management.

-In this session Suren shares insider insights into what happened, and how they assisted the South African Weather Service to recover.
+In this session Suren shares insider insights into what happened, and how they assisted the organisation to recover.

 Case Study: